kodepandai/lunox-website/docs/intro.md

 ## Overview

-Lunox is NodeJs framework that aims to bring Laravel features in NodeJs environment.
-If you are not familiar with Laravel, you can check the [website](https://laravel.com/).
-We will support all basic Laravel features, but we make it as simple as possible.
+Lunox is a Node.js framework that aims to bring Laravel's features to the Node.js environment.
+If you are not familiar with Laravel, you can check out their [website](https://laravel.com/).
+We support all basic Laravel features but make it as simple as possible.

-## Why using Lunox Framework
+## Why Use the Lunox Framework

-Why choosing Lunox?
-This is some basic guide that helped you decide to use lunox.
+Why choose Lunox?
+Here's a basic guide to help you decide.

-1. Lunox is good if you want static typing and modern syntax of nodejs.
-Lunox is using ESM module and typescript by default.
+1. Lunox is ideal if you want static typing and the modern syntax of Node.js.
+It uses ESM modules and TypeScript by default.
-2. Lunox is perfect for developer who like lighweight MVC framework.
-Lunox built in top of [polka](https://github.com/lukeed/polka) as http server and [vite](https://vitejs.dev/) as frontend tooling.
+2. Lunox is perfect for developers who prefer a lightweight MVC framework.
+It is built on top of [polka](https://github.com/lukeed/polka) as the HTTP server and [vite](https://vitejs.dev/) as the frontend tooling.
-3. Lunox using svelte as template engine.
-Next time we will support other javascript framework like react or vue.
+3. Lunox supports React and Svelte as template engines.
+We plan to support other languages in the future.

-## Comparing with Other Framework
+## Comparing with Other Frameworks

 ### Syntax

-There are many nodejs framework that inspired by Laravel, such as adonis and nestjs.
-As a Laravel developer, it's still hard to move from Laravel to adonis or nestjs.
-They are good framework, but they cannot replace Laravel, they have their own style.
-Lunox is born as a bridge for Laravel developer that come to nodejs environment.
-Lunox syntax is made as close as possible to Laravel.
-For example is how to use facade, macro, service container, middleware, and artisan command.
-If you are Laravel developer, you should love this framework.
+There are many Node.js frameworks inspired by Laravel, such as Adonis and Nest.js.
+As a Laravel developer, transitioning from Laravel to Adonis or Nest.js can be challenging.
+While these are good frameworks, they cannot replace Laravel as they have their own style.
+Lunox was created as a bridge for Laravel developers transitioning to the Node.js environment.
+Lunox's syntax is designed to be as close as possible to Laravel.
+For example, it includes how to use facades, macros, service containers, middleware, and artisan commands.
+If you are a Laravel developer, you should love this framework.

 ### Template Engine

-Many framework use their own template engine, for example `edge` and `hbs`, but Lunox have another approach.
-Since we are in nodejs environment and there are many frontend library or framework available such as `reactjs`, `vue`, and `svelte`, so why not integrate them in our application.
-For this reason Lunox shipped with `vite` as frontend tooling and by default using `svelte` as view.
-For now Lunox support `svelte` and `react` as template engine.
-Next time we will integrate other language too, just wait for it.
+Many frameworks use their own template engines, such as `edge` and `hbs`, but Lunox takes a different approach.
+Since we are in the Node.js environment with various frontend libraries and frameworks available, such as `React.js`, `Vue`, and `Svelte`, we integrate them into our application.
+For this reason, Lunox is shipped with `vite` as the frontend tooling and uses `svelte` as the default view.
+Currently, Lunox supports `svelte` and `react` as template engines.
+We will integrate other languages in the future, so stay tuned.

 ## Prerequisites

-For a better development experience, here is the recomended system requirements:
+For a better development experience, here are the recommended system requirements:

-1. use pnpm as package manager
+1. Use pnpm as the package manager.
-2. use nodejs  v14.x or more. v16.x (stable version) is recommended
+2. Use Node.js v14.x or later. v16.x (stable version) is recommended.